SmileyDoodle/christmas-keyboard/README.md

 - A random letter will start to jiggle.
 - The user should type the same key that's jiggling and it will stop.
 - A new, random key will start jiggling

-[[FREE]] Need some support on this challenge?
-Upgrade to the **Solution tier.** You'll get a video explanation, from Amy.

-[[SOLUTION]] Need some support on this challenge?
-Join the [Learn Build Teach](http://learnbuildteach.com) Discord community.
-We have a separate channel set up specifically for the Advent of CSS.

 # Getting Started